 Pursuing Religious Studies

 The Religious Studies curriculum at Regis trains students in critical thinking, writing, and speaking about the religious dimensions of human knowledge and experience.
 Students search for truth and meaning by studying religious traditions, examining the dynamic relationships between faith and reason, and exploring how faith promotes justice.
 The curriculum offers opportunities to learn about Catholic and Jesuit traditions, participate in interfaith dialogue, visit local religious sites and communities, and gain practical experience with lay ministry.

-Within the Religious Studies major, students may chose from three different areas of focus:
+Within the Religious Studies major, students may choose from three different areas of focus:

 The Christian Theology emphasis focuses on the conversation between Christian faith and reason.